-- Plan construction activities to minimize disturbed areas at any given time; - Interception and diversion of stormwater runoff around distrubed areas; - Stabilization of disturbed areas through grading and re-vegetation; - Implanted buffer strips of vegetation between disturbed areas and watercourses; - Minimization of off-site vehicle tracking of soil; - Construction of appropriate stormwater and sediment ponds prior to any other construction activities; - Restriction of water use for dust control only; - Installation of temporary erosion control fencing prior to any grading or excavation to minimize silt migration from the Site and to delineate the limits of stripping and grading; - Installation of erosion control fencing or sheeting over all stockpiles, manholes and catchbasins; - Placement of geotextile fabric under catchbasin grates; - Removal of accumulated sediment from control measures (ponds, fencing, etc.) at completion of construction or after significant accumulation; and - Minimize construction during wet weather.
+- Plan construction activities to minimize disturbed areas at any given time; - Interception and diversion of stormwater runoff around distrubed areas; - Stabilization of disturbed areas through grading and re-vegetation; - Implanted buffer strips of vegetation between disturbed areas and watercourses; - Minimization of off-site vehicle tracking of soil; - Construction of appropriate stormwater and sediment ponds prior to any other construction activities; - Restriction of water use for dust control only; - Installation of temporary erosion control fencing prior to any grading or excavation to minimize silt migration from the Site and to delineate the limits of stripping and grading; - Installation of erosion control fencing or sheeting over all stockpiles, manholes and catchbasins; - Placement of geotextile fabric under catchbasin grates; - Removal of accumulated sediment from control measures (ponds, fencing, etc.) at completion of construction or after significant accumulation; - Keep sediment and erosion control measures in place until disturbed areas have been stabiized; and - Minimize construciton during wet weather.